 “Here lie Leningraders

-Here are citydwellers – men, women, and childrencemetery3
+Here are citydwellers – men, women, and children

 And next to them, Red Army soldiers.